-Simon's adventure starts in the magnificent 'red centre' of the continent and onwards through south Australia, via the extraordinary Indian Pacific railway until he reaches the west coast city of Perth.
+Simon's adventure starts in the magnificent 'red centre' of the continent and continues onwards through south Australia, via the extraordinary Indian Pacific railway until Simon reaches the west coast city of Perth.

 On the way, he joins an Aussie rancher in the parched outback and takes part in a spectacular camel round-up.
 This mad adventure, involving specially adapted off-road vehicles and a chopper, is part of an ongoing effort to stop the damaging spread of up to a million feral camels across the country.

 Simon also passes through Australia's wine country and to the lucrative tuna-fishing city of Port Lincoln, and he investigates the impact these trades are having on the environment.
 In Western Australia, he joins a 21st-century gold rush - part of the resource boom that has made Australia one of the richest countries in the world.